Denny82044/tas/Oculus Quest/Beat Saber/TAS Guide/guide.md

 Thanks for following the guide!
 I hope it helped!

-If you're experiencing issues, follow the [troubleshooting guide](https://github.com/Denny82044/tas/blob/main/Oculus%20Quest/Beat%20Saber/TAS%20Guide/troubleshooting.md), and if your problem isn't there, feel free to contact me on Discord (denny82044).
+If you're experiencing issues, follow the [troubleshooting guide](https://github.com/Denny82044/tas/blob/main/Oculus%20Quest/Beat%20Saber/TAS%20Guide/troubleshooting.md), and if your solution isn't there, feel free to contact me on Discord (denny82044).